jwelrynewone/docs/Staking.md

 veMATRIX holders assign specific weights of their voting power to the different gauges, and the sum of all the veMATRIX assigned to each gauge by all holders will determine the quantity of rewards to be distributed.
 Once weights are allocated, they will be reverberated in the following weeks without users having to do anything except if they want to change it.

-{% hint style="info" %}
-The rewards weight allocation can change each week depending on the changes in voting power allocated.
-The process is detailed [here](../governance/veMATRIX/gauges.md).
-{% endhint %}

 ## Boost on rewards